mtulio/infrastructure-provider-onboarding-guide/docs/platform-external/installing.md

 to be obtained from the [Red Hat Hybrid Cloud Console](https://console.redhat.com/openshift).

 ### Upload the RHCOS image

-> ToDo: show how to retrieve existing formats of RHCOS images from Stream (openshift-install)

 The Red Hat Core OS image is built for providers into different architectures and formats.
 You must choose and download the image from the format that is supported by the provider.